Oceanfront Hotels Near Fort Fisher, NC

 The Fort Fisher Hermit died in June 1972, but his legacy lives on through the efforts of The Hermit Society, which has members in numerous states.
 Books have been written about The Hermit and his bunker, which is still standing.
 It can be reached from the Fort Fisher Hermit Trail at the Fort Fisher State Recreation Area.
 An award-winning film, The Fort Fisher Hermit, also tells the story of Robert Harrill.

 Just down the road from historic Fort Fisher, you’ll find the North Carolina Aquarium at Fort Fisher.
-The state’s largest aquarium, it offers many dramatic exhibits including a huge shark tank and a half-acre freshwater conservatory.
-Renovated in 2002, the facility continues to add new exhibits, programs and activities.
+The state’s largest aquarium offers many dramatic exhibits including a huge shark tank and a half-acre freshwater conservatory.
+Renovated in 2002, the facility continues to add new exhibits, programs, and activities.
 There are daily live animal presentations, regular feedings, and Q&A sessions with divers in a large ocean tank.
-More than 2,500 animals are on display, including: sharks, stingrays, jellyfish, moray eels, seahorses, sea turtles and colorful reef creatures.
-The star attraction, however, is Luna, the rare albino alligator who lives a re-created natural environment complete with rock cliffs, trees, waterfalls and fog.
+More than 2,500 animals are on display, including sharks, stingrays, jellyfish, moray eels, seahorses, sea turtles, and colorful reef creatures.
+The star attraction, however, is Luna, the rare albino alligator who lives in a re-created natural environment complete with rock cliffs, trees, waterfalls, and fog.
 Kids will enjoy the touch pool where they can touch horseshoe crabs and even stingrays!
 Outdoor exhibits feature waterfowl, turtles, and birds.

 The NC Aquarium sometimes conducts Behind the Scenes tours where you can accompany aquarium staff on a guided tour of animal quarantine, life support, food preparation, and special access areas.
 Pre-registration is required and closed-toe shoes are mandatory for this insiders’ tour.